 - 6. CAMPAIGN TREASURER NAME: Enter the full name of your campaign treasurer, including nicknames and suffixes (e.g., Sr., Jr., III), if applicable. - 7.
 CAMPAIGN TREASURER ADDRESS: Enter the complete address of your campaign treasurer. - 8.
 CAMPAIGN TREASURER PHONE: Enter the phone number of your campaign treasurer including the area code, and the extension, if applicable. - 9.
 REPORT TYPE: Check the box that describes the type of report you are filing, according to the descriptions below.
-See the instructions for section 10 for the periods covered by each type of report. - January 15 (Semiannual) Report: All candidates and most officeholders must file a semiannual report by January 15.
-The only officeholders who are not required to file this report are officeholders who file locally, who do not have a campaign treasurer appointment on file, and who do not exceed \$1,010 in contributions or expenditures during the reporting period.
+See the instructions for section 10 for the periods covered by each type of report.

+January 15 (Semiannual) Report: Candidates for state and county party chair must file a semiannual report.